-The Certification Body shall permit EXCiPACT asbl to witness an EXCiPACT certification audit each year.
+The Certification Body shall permit EXCIPACT asbI to witness an EXCIPACT certification audit each year.

-Note: EXCIPACT asbl shall share with the Certification Body their conclusions of the auditor evaluation following the witnessed audit.
+Note: EXCIPACT asbl will share with the Certification Body their conclusions of the auditor evaluation following the witnessed audit.

-A new auditor shall be witnessed performing an EXCiPACT audit by another EXCiPACT registered auditor or by a representative of EXCiPACT asbl before they perform audits independently.
+A new auditor shall be witnessed performing an EXCIPACT audit by another EXCIPACT registered auditor or by a representative of EXCIPACT asbl before they perform audits independently.